BS 7671 Compliant

 Apply the voltage drop formula

-Calculate: VD = mV/A/m (three-phase) x Ib x L / 1000.
-The result is the line-to-line voltage drop in volts.
+Calculate VD = mV/A/m (three-phase) x Ib x L / 1000.
+The result is the line-to-line voltage drop in volts, because the tabulated three-phase values relate to the line voltage.
 For a balanced load, Ib is the current per phase.

 5

-Compare the calculated voltage drop against 20 V (5% of 400 V) for power circuits or 12 V (3% of 400 V) for lighting circuits.
-If the sub-main feeds a downstream distribution board, add the sub-main voltage drop to the final circuit voltage drop and check the total.
+On a public low voltage supply, compare against 20 V (5% of 400 V) for power or 12 V (3% of 400 V) for lighting.
+If a sub-main feeds the board, add its drop to the final circuit drop — Regulation 525.202 covers the whole path from the origin.

 6